dbiosity/reflections/lesson_3_reflections.md

 **What is the benefit of having a copy of the last known state of the remote stored locally?**

 You can keep some knowledge of remote branch up to date locsally. could use it offline if needed.

+**How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?**

+You would haev to manually send things. could also use online code collaboration environmnts like cloud9 ide.